cloudposse/atmos/website/docs/design-patterns/component-overrides.md

 Use the **Component Overrides** pattern when:

-- You need to modify or override the configuration and behavior of groups of Atmos components
+- You need to modify or override the configuration and behavior of groups of Atmos components.
+It is especially useful to "override" settings when dealing with multiple levels of inheritance.

 - The groups of Atmos components can be managed by different people or teams